0xNineteen/plonk-tutorial/blog.md

 | 1 | `ω` | 0 | 0 | 0 | 0 |
 | 2 | `ω²` | 0 | 0 | 0 | 0 |
 | 3 | `ω³` | 0 | 0 | 0 | 0 |

-Note: we can use any x_i values to interpolate on (ie, {1, 2, 3, 4}), however we get some nice properties when using the roots of unity `ω^i` which we will cover later.

 ie, For column `a`, values are `xs = [1, ω, ω², ω³]` and `ys = [7, 0, 0, 0]`, so we define polynomial `A(X)` with **degree < N** such that: